-[Tashlikh is a ritual of symbolically casting away the detritus of the old year and starting fresh in the new year.]
+[Tashlikh is a ritual of symbolically casting away bread crumbs that symbolize the detritus of the old year and starting fresh in the new year.]

 We cast away doubt, disbelief, and apathy.
 We embrace audacious hope.

 We cast away inertia and acceptance of things as they are.
 We embrace shared humanity and a belief in a better world.